This video is not for the squeamish.

-Watch as Tim talks through his fight to stay conscious while suffering the effects of volume loss.
+Watch as Wells talks through his fight to stay conscious in Africa while suffering the effects of volume loss.

-He never expressly says it, but the subtext of Tim's words indicated that this video might also serve as a farewell in case he didn't make it.
+He never expressly says it, but the subtext of Wells' words indicated that this video might also serve as a farewell in case he didn't make it.

-Thankfully, Tim did survive after a grueling six-hour wait and is back stateside recovering.
+Thankfully, Wells did survive after a grueling six-hour wait and a speedy, stateside recovery.

 If you're wondering, the irony of getting stuck by his own weapon is not lost on the guy.
 He's famous for coining the term "slock" in reference to sticking an animal with a spear or arrow.
-Tim may have been the first to admit that he slocked himself.
+Wells may have been the first to admit that he slocked himself with his own spear.

-Accidents will happen, especially if we disregard precautions we know we ought to take, like Tim admits in the video.
-As hunting seasons open up, let's keep this lesson in mind as we climb our trees and sit to wait for deer.
+Accidents will happen, especially if we disregard precautions we know we ought to take, like Wells admits in the video.
+As deer hunting seasons open up this fall, let's keep this lesson in mind as we climb our trees and sit to wait for whitetails.